- Texas is a rapidly growing state, welcoming 473,453 new residents in a year, with cities like Midland, Austin, and Houston leading the growth.

-State-wide, Texas welcomed a whopping 367,215 new faces from July 2018 to July 2019.
+State-wide, Texas welcomed a whopping 473,453 new faces between July 2022 and July 2023.
 This increase represents the largest in the entire nation.

 Granted, many of Texas’ new residents are from outside the US.
 However, many others hailed from none other than the Sunshine State.

-What exactly is driving people to make the big switch from the land of alligators to the home of the Bat City, though?
-Should you take the leap and move as well?
+What exactly is driving people to make the big switch from the land of alligators to the home of the Bat City Movers, though?
+Should you leap and move as well?
 If so, what are things you need to know about Texas before you make the big decision?